-The U.S. also heavily influenced the drafting of Iraq's constitution, which then-U.S. Vice President Dick Cheney described as "progressive and democratic."
-But the new Iraq constitution included a filter insisted upon by U.S.-backed religious-political extremists who desired to pursue a reactionary agenda to the secularism of the Hussein era.
-Ultimately the U.S. was responsible for pushing Iraq toward theocracy, helping to broker a constitution that established an official state religion and which invalidates any law contradicting established principles of that religion.
-11 The new constitution further conditioned the rights to freedom of expression, press, assembly and peaceful protest on "public order and morality," a qualification subject to wide interpretation and rife with potential for abuse and criminalization of political expression.
-12 Women activists in Iraq have pointed to these and related factors, including the Iraqi penal code's provision allowing men to discipline their wives "within certain limits prescribed by Islamic law, or custom" - channeled into the new era of Iraq governance by the U.S. - as serious setbacks which have served to create a climate in which many forms of violence against women have dramatically increased.13
+The U.S. also heavily influenced the drafting of Iraq's constitution, which then-U.S. Vice President Dick Cheney described as "progressive and democratic."12 But the new Iraq constitution included a religious filter insisted upon by U.S.backed religious-political extremists who desired to pursue a reactionary agenda to the secularism of the Hussein era.
+Ultimately the U.S. was responsible for pushing Iraq toward theocracy, helping to broker a constitution that established an official state religion and invalidates any law contradicting established principles of that religion.13 The new constitution further conditioned the rights to freedom of expression, press, assembly and peaceful protest on "public order and morality," a qualification subject to wide interpretation and rife with potential for abuse and criminalization of political expression.14 Women activists in Iraq have pointed to these and related factors, including the Iraqi penal code's provision allowing men to discipline their wives "within certain limits prescribed by Islamic law, or custom" - channeled into the new era of Iraq governance by the U.S. - as serious setbacks that have served to create a climate in which many forms of violence against women have dramatically increased, particularly in the form of honor killings estimated to have killed thousands of Iraqi women in recent years.15 thousands of violent deaths, many of them civilian.17 In October 2010, Wikileaks released U.S. Army field reports known as the Iraq War Logs (IWL), which gave the first official government tally of the death toll.18 In total, the IWL detailed 109,032 deaths in Iraq from January 1, 2004 - December 31, 2009, 60.6% (or